The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 Case Acceptance Mastery course

-Saliva testing is a revolution, but it is only one piece of the diagnostic puzzle.
+Saliva testing is a revolution, but it is only one piece of the clinical puzzle.
 It fills the gap in what you see, but it doesn't automatically solve how you communicate that value to a patient who is hesitant to move forward with a $50,000 treatment plan.

 Ready to see the full 7-step workflow in action?